joe-elias/Spring_2025/README.md

 We review some basics of inferential statistics and build conceptual understanding of bootstrapping while continuing to build our R skills.

+### Week 3

+We get an introduction to and practice working from the command line!